 "Full of poems that stand alone as consummate accomplishments, Conditions and Cures nevertheless coheres as a book about life-and-death verities, strategies for survival or triumph or at least coping gracefully.
 The comic is one of those strategies, and Ken Waldman is often at his most hilarious when he's addressing subjects another poet might murder with solemnity.
 In addition, he frequently engages with demanding forms like pantoums, villanelles, sestinas, and sonnets, submitting to their guidance but never losing his independence.
 The secret of such a trick is his ear: a professional musician, Waldman swears final allegiance to the body of our language, its sonorities and rhythms, to its possibilities as song--a co-strategy with the comic."

---Philip Dacey, Poet and Writer, Minneapolis MN
+--the late Philip Dacey, Poet and Writer, formerly of Minneapolis MN

 "The poems in And Shadow Remained are Ken Waldman's best--they're dark, sad, and knowing, fragmented snapshots of family regret, busted relationships, and a man moving through the harsh Alaska terrain as he tries to stay warm with a song: insights aren't sufficient, good intentions never good enough,as we learn in the emblematic explosions of "Depression Glass" or the desecrated bible in the harrowing "My Father's Gift."
 There's humor, too, though, to distract from the hunger (who can resist a poem titled "When Meat Was Meat" or "Satan Found!?"), and, finally, enough food here to feed a lost army."